Ushini/beatclay/README.md

 2. run `npm install` within the extension directory.
 This will install all the dependencies the extension requires.
 3. Open the extension folder in vscode. `Crt`+`f5` will run the extension in a new window.
 4. The extension can be packaged into a vsix file by installing vsce with `npm install -g vsce`.
 Run `vsce package` within the extension root directory.
-5. For other packing methods, see this [link](https://code.visualstudio.com/api/working-with-extensions/publishing-extension)
+5. For other packaging methods, see this [link](https://code.visualstudio.com/api/working-with-extensions/publishing-extension)
 6. Submit a pull request.

 ## Demos Videos